fedeArzuaga/note-taking-app/README.md

 # Note Taking App

-A simple javascript app to add, edit and delete notes.
+A simple javascript app to add, edit, customize and delete notes.

 ## How can I run this?